naorye/web-dev-easy-src/source/_posts/2014-09-30-javascript-promises-and-angularjs-q-service.markdown

     <li><code>var promise = $q.when(valueOrPromise);</code> - wraps value or other implementation of thenable promise with AngularJS promise</li>
     <li><code>var promise = $q.all(promisesArr);</code> - returns a promise that will be resolved only when all promises in `promisesArr` are resolved</li>
 </ul>
-Here are two additional links:
+Here are three additional links:
 <ul>
     <li><a target="_blank" href="/code/javascript-promises-and-angularjs-q-service/index.html">The tutorial application in action</a></li>
     <li><a target="_blank" href="https://github.com/naorye/angulajs-q-service-tutorial">The tutorial source on GitHub</a></li>